org-metaeffekt/metaeffekt-examples/keycloak-25.0.4/01-analyzed/COMPLIANCE.md

 in their respective guidelines and will not be repeated here.
 Fields not lead by "SBOM" should be considered component-fields.

-The Expectation column gives insight into what fields we expect to be filled at what stage of the inventory pipeline.
-Fields who have not been enriched yet are filled with NOASSERTION values in accordance with the SPDX spec, note that this is not the same as NONE.
+The *Expectation* column gives insight into which fields we expect to be filled at a given stage of the inventory pipeline.
+Fields which have not been supplied yet are filled with NOASSERTION values in accordance with the SPDX spec, note that this is not the same as NONE.
 Only fields which can not be populated by NOASSERTION will be ignored entirely.

-The "Mainly processed" column describes which stage / stages are mainly responsible for filling the given field with information.
+The *Stage* column describes at which stage / stages a given field is expected to be populated with information.
 This does not mean that ALL components will have a value assigned to said field, rather we predict that MOST components will have a value assigned after stage completion.

 For all applicable